-What’s it like to chain myself to one place after 7 years of long term travel?
+What’s it like to chain myself to one place after 7 years on the road?

 It feels like yesterday when I was hiking up the moonscapes of Qeshm Island in Iran at sunset.
 Or falling off the map on a motorcycle adventure in the remote tribal Chin state of Myanmar.
 Or feeling awe-inspired at the electric ‘ghetto sessions’ in Khayelitsha, one of South Africa‘s largest townships.